ENCUENTRO

 ART DEPARTMENT & COSTUME/MAKE-UP: Although we’ll be working in an actual diner, our wonderful production designer and their art department team will still need to factor in rental fees for additional props, food (and food prep), and any set decorating elements to realize our story.
 Wardrobe will also be essential to bring our characters to life, especially for our Border Patrol/ICE Agent uniforms.

 POST PRODUCTION: Once we’re done shooting, our editor will get busy to have this film in the can as soon as possible.
 In addition to paying our editor, we will need closed captioning, color grading, and post sound (particularly sound design!) to polish the film and get it ready for festivals and distribution.
+This always ends up adding up!

 FILM FESTIVALS: We plan to submit to as many festivals and showcases as possible!
 This comes with submission and processing fees that add up quick.
 Your donations will help us cover this as well as help pay for travel to any festival that accepts our film.